simon-ritchie/apysc/docs_src/source/dictionary_generic.md

 a_value: int = dict_value['a']
 ```

-These generic type-annotations will sometimes be useful for the types checking with the mypy, Pylance, or other libraries, and enhance the safety.
+These generic type-annotations are sometimes helpful for checking with the mypy, Pylance, or other libraries and enhancing safety.

-For example, the following code will be an error of value's type when checking with the Pylance:
+For example, the following code raises an error of value's type when checking with the Pylance:

 ```py
 # runnable